Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Numerical Results

 Here, ${\rm s}_{ij}$ and $\nu_{ij}$ are sign factors for hoppings and pairings, respectively, which take values $+1 (-1)$ for bonds marked as solid (dashed) in Figs.~\ref{fig:fig4}(b) and (c).
 The different colors in Fig.~\ref{fig:fig4}(b) label the symmetry-inequivalent bonds, as referenced in Eq.~\eqref{eq:MF-Z2}.
 We fix $\chi_{s}=1$ as the overall energy scale, and the resulting wavefunction is thus parametrized by six variational parameters: $\chi^{}_d$, $\chi^{}_{d'}$, $\chi^{}_{\square}$, $\Delta^{}_s$, $\Delta^{}_{\square}$, and the onsite chemical potential, $\mu$.

 Although the Z3000 \textit{Ansatz} can be obtained by lowering the U(1) IGG---via singlet pairing terms---of three distinct U(1) states, namely, U100, U300, and U800 in Table~\ref{table:z2_ansatze}, it is most straightforward to view it as a descendant of the parent U100 state (see also App.~\ref{app:parent}).
 Indeed, due to the linear (nonprojective) realization of symmetries in the U100 state, it allows for uniform real hopping amplitudes on {\it all} diagonal and square-lattice bonds.
-It can thus be retrieved from the Z3000 \textit{Ansatz}~\eqref{eq:MF-Z2} by setting the pairings $\Delta_{s}=\Delta_{\square}=0$.
+Thus, it can be retrieved from the Z3000 \textit{Ansatz}~\eqref{eq:MF-Z2} by setting the pairings $\Delta_{s}=\Delta_{\square}=0$.
 The band structure of the parent U100 state is shown in Fig.~\ref{fig:u100_dis_fermi}(a) and at half filling, it features a Fermi surface [Fig.~\ref{fig:u100_dis_fermi}(b)].
 On adding a nonzero $\Delta_s$, the nearly square-shaped Fermi surface surrounding the $\Gamma$ point is completely lifted, and the other Fermi surfaces in the vicinity of the $M$ points shrink to isolated points, forming Dirac cones at $M(\pi/2,\pi/2)+(\pm\varepsilon,\pm\varepsilon)$.
-The magnitude of $\varepsilon$ is found to decrease with increasing $\Delta_s$ and $\Delta_{\square}$.
+The Dirac points always reside on the line $\overline{\Gamma M}$.
+This is illustrated in Fig.~\ref{fig:dirac_points_parameters} [App.~\ref{app:u1_gen_prop}], where we show the contour plot of the energies of the lowest eigenmode of Z3000 in the $k^{}_x$--$k^{}_y$ plane.
+The dependence of the magnitude of $\varepsilon$ on all the variational parameters is illustrated in Fig.~\ref{fig:dirac_points_parameters_GM} [App.~\ref{app:u1_gen_prop}].
 In Fig.~\ref{fig:z3000_dis_ssf_dsf}(a), we plot the dispersion of the Z3000 state for the VMC-optimized parameters at $J_s/J_d=0.8$ while the four Dirac cones surrounding the $M$ point are shown in Fig.~\ref{fig:z3000_dis_ssf_dsf}(b).
 We also present the spin correlations of this mean-field state, as reflected in its dynamical and equal-time spin structure factors, in Figs.~\ref{fig:z3000_dis_ssf_dsf}(c) and (d), respectively.